jamescherti/be-quiet.el/README.md

   (be-quiet-advice-add #'sh-set-shell))
 ```

-In this example, the `sh-set-shell` function will execute without displaying any messages.
+In this example, calling the `sh-set-shell` function will execute as usual without displaying any messages.

 Here is another example to prevent `recentf` from showing messages during saving and cleanup:
 ```lisp